beyonddream/beyonddream.github.io/posts/post-6.md

   main();
 ```

 A script that I wrote ~8yrs ago to print number of files of a particular file extension.
 I could have just used `find /path/to/folder -type f -name "*.ext" | wc -l` but I decided to implement a javascript utility program.
-It was a classic NIH (Not Invented Here) itch that I tried to scratch but I had absolute blast learning about npm modules like `path`, `readline` and `recursive-readdir`.
+It was a classic NIH (Not Invented Here) itch that I tried to scratch but I must have had an absolute blast learning about npm modules like `path`, `readline` and `recursive-readdir`.
 It was both silly and useful with user interaction to boot.
 Reading it now, I am embarrassed that it used global variables and no error handling but that is the point of quick and dirty scripts like this which will never see the light of production.

 ### 4) Magic 8 Ball answer generator.